 SPEEDPLAY TRAINING

-Training Grounds: Veteran's Hwy
+Training Grounds: Veteran's Hwy Pole to pole running |

 I play two speed play games with all these poles.
 The first game is what I call my "Standard Fartleks**".
 In the Standard Fartlek, I run hard on pole 1, then when I reach pole 2, I bring myself down a slower run pace.
 When I get to my third pole, I repeat the process.